Handbook of Operating Procedures 5-4310

 - Certification Elements.
 Certification must state the date of the onset of the serious condition, its probable duration, and appropriate medical facts.
 If the leave is because of the employee's condition, the certification must also state that the employee is unable to perform the functions of his or her position.
 When leave is taken to care for a family member, the certification must state that the employee is required to provide care for the family member and estimate the amount of time the employee will need.
 For an intermittent leave, the dates of treatment and duration must be specified.

 - Certification Evaluation.
-Human Resource Services shall evaluate the completed form and will take one of the following actions:
+Human Resources shall evaluate the completed form and will take one of the following actions:

-- If Human Resource Services determines the family and medical leave is appropriate, it shall remove the provisional status and notify the employee and the department.
+- If Human Resources determines the family and medical leave is appropriate, it shall remove the provisional status and notify the employee and the department.

-- If the Certification is incomplete, Human Resource Services shall request the employee to provide additional information.
+- If the Certification is incomplete, Human Resources shall request the employee to provide additional information.

-- If Human Resource Services determines the family and medical leave is NOT appropriate, it shall remove the provisional status and notify the employee and the department.
+- If Human Resources determines the family and medical leave is NOT appropriate, it shall remove the provisional status and notify the employee and the department.
 Any premium sharing paid by the University during the employee's provisional leave without pay period shall be reimbursed by the employee.

 - Leave Extensions.
 An employee who has not utilized the full 12 weeks of leave time and requests additional family and medical leave may be required to obtain another certification.